 - Notable film exception: Pixar's The Incredibles, regarding Dash and especially Jack-Jack (who was modelled after Franklin Richards, in keeping with the Fantastic Four references throughout the film).
 In a DVD extra showing an early opening scene that wasn't used, Violet uses her powers as a baby as well.

-- And to be honest, the film only has the main character as having his powers first activate on-screen whilst he was in his teens, and it does kinda say that what with the powers being in the blood, the Puberty Superpower is the last possible point for you to gain superpowers (unless you have a vat of toxic waste), afterwhich its pointless to have that cape at the ready.
+- The film Sky High (2005) only has the main character as having his powers first activate on-screen whilst he was in his teens, and it does kinda say that what with the powers being in the blood, the Puberty Superpower is the last possible point for someone to gain superpowers (unless you have a vat of toxic waste), afterwhich its pointless to have that cape at the ready.

 - Speaking of, Charlie from Firestarter is an exception, since she showed her abilities in infancy, much to her parents' alarm.